-- be undertaken promptly and diligently, and be as thorough as necessary, given the circumstances - be fair and impartial, providing both the complainant and respondent equal treatment in evaluating the allegations - be sensitive to the interests of all parties involved, and maintain confidentiality - be focused on finding facts and evidence, including interviews of the complainant, respondent, and any witnesses - incorporate, where appropriate, any need or request from the complainant or respondent for assistance during the investigation process
+- Be undertaken promptly and diligently and be as thorough as necessary given the circumstances. - Be fair and impartial, providing both the complainant and respondent with equal treatment in evaluating the allegations. - Maintain confidentiality and be sensitive to the interests of all parties involved. - Focus on facts and evidence, including interviews with the complainant, respondent, and any witnesses. - Consider and, where appropriate, accommodate any requests for assistance from the complainant or respondent during the investigation process.